 - Call and put options

 E-documents are digitally signed bank documents in electronic form.
 They are identical to the paper versions.
-You can receive your banking receipts and documents electronically as PDFs in your Online Banking.
-This allows you to easily save, copy, or forward the receipts.
-By using less paper, you are doing your part to protect the environment.
+You can receive your banking receipts and documents electronically as PDFs in your online banking.
+This allows you to easily save, copy, or forward the documents.
+Thanks to fewer paper documents, you are making a valuable contribution to the environment.

-If not deleted by the user, documents remain for three years in the document box in Online Banking.
-Clients are personally responsible for complying with legal safekeeping requirements.
+If not deleted by the user, e-documents remain viewable in online banking for three years.
+Clients are responsible for complying with legal safekeeping requirements.

-Select the magnifying glass icon on the e-documents page.
-Alongside other search criteria, you will see the "unopened documents” option.
+Select the filter icon on the e-documents page.
+Alongside other search criteria, you will see the status "unread."
 Select this and any other search criteria you want, and run the search.
-You will then be able to view and/or download the desired documents.
+You will then be able to view and/or download the unread documents.

-If the contract is canceled, then all documents will only be sent by post.
-All unopened records of the previous 30 days will also be sent by post.
-Unopened records older than 30 days will not be printed.
-Clients should save or print older records.
+After the online banking contract is canceled, all documents will only be sent by mail.
+All unopened documents from the previous 30 days will also be sent by mail.
+Unopened documents that are more than 30 days old will not be sent.
+You should save or print older documents.